JevaneswariK/northwind_business_intelligence_analysis/README.md

 ---

-## 🎯 Project Objective
+# 🎯 Project Objective

-The objective of this project is to build a visually appealing, interactive, and user-friendly Power BI report that provides meaningful insights into Northwind Traders' business performance.
+The objective of this project is to create a visually appealing, interactive, and user-friendly Power BI report that effectively communicates key performance metrics and business insights.

-The dashboards enable stakeholders to:
+The report consolidates data from multiple relational tables to provide a comprehensive view of:

-- Monitor business performance
+- Sales performance
-- Identify sales and customer trends
-- Analyze inventory and product movement
+- Customer behavior
+- Inventory efficiency
-- Evaluate employee productivity
+- Employee productivity
-- Understand supplier contributions
+- Supplier contributions

-- Explore data using interactive filters and slicers
+Interactive visualizations, slicers, and filters allow users to explore the data dynamically.

 ---

-## 🗂️ Dataset
+# 🗂️ Dataset Overview

-The Northwind Traders dataset represents the operational and sales data of a fictional wholesale company.
+The dataset used in this project is the **Northwind Traders database**, which represents the operational and sales data of a fictional wholesale company.

+The data is stored in CSV format and follows a relational database structure.

-### Tables Used
+## Tables Used

 - Customers
 - Employees